Speakers at the ICAS Conference 2017

-James Burchell, Senior Sales Engineer at Sophos
+James Burchell is a Senior Sales Engineer at Sophos.

 James is a passionate, multidisciplinary security specialist who has the ability to de-mystify the complexity that shrouds many IT security challenges.
 With many years of experience in both military and corporate cyber security worlds, he has the knowledge to help you protect your brands’ reputation, data and intellectual property.
 The battle for IT security won’t end any time soon - James strives to make sure that everyone understands the challenges and are equipped to protect themselves from the most advanced modern threats.

 Clare Campbell from the Highlands, qualified as a CA in 2003 with Tenon.
 Her role in accountancy developed for 12 years both in practice and industry, then something changed…..